Find Your Perfect School

 Administration 322, P.O.
 Box 210066, Tucson, AZ 85721-0066

-Students currently enrolled in UArizona’s B.S. in Biomedical Engineering or Life Sciences programs are eligible for its M.S. in Biomedical Engineering program, too.
-The bachelor’s degree must first be completed before the master’s degree can be conferred.
+Students currently enrolled in UArizona’s online Bachelor of Science in Biomedical Engineering or Life Sciences programs are eligible for its M.S. in Biomedical Engineering program, too.
+The bachelor’s degree must first be completed before the online master’s degree can be conferred.

 Qualified undergraduate students can be admitted to the graduate program in the second semester of their junior year.
 In their senior year, they must complete advanced courses that apply to both degrees.
 Students must have at least a “B” grade in all their undergraduate courses before being granted graduate status.

 Either a master’s report or a master’s thesis is required for graduation from the 4+1 program.
-The master’s degree consists of 30 credits, minimum.
+This online master’s degree program consists of 30 credits, minimum.

 Accreditation: Higher Learning Commission (HLC)